orcular-org/Basislernmodule-Fab-Labs/Basislernmodule/2_3_CNC_milling/EN_CNC_milling.md

 <p align="center">
-<a href="#s15">[15]</a> <i> CAM in der Software FreeCAD: Die roten und grünen Linien zeigen die Pfade, die das Fräswerkzeug nehmen soll - so entsteht aus einem massiven Materialblock das hier dargestellte Bauteil. </i>
+<a href="#s15">[15]</a> <i> CAM in FreeCAD software: The red and green lines show the paths that the milling tool is to take - this is how the component shown here is created from a solid block of material. </i>
 </p>